unionst/union-keychain/README.md

 # UnionKeychain

-A lightweight, easy-to-use Swift keychain wrapper for iOS 17+.
+A lightweight, type-safe Swift keychain wrapper for iOS 17+ and macOS 14+.

 ## Features

-- Simple static API for quick access to common keychain values
+- Simple static API for quick access to keychain storage
-- Generic methods for storing various data types
+- Type-safe methods for strings, booleans, and binary data
-- Property wrappers for seamless integration with your models
+- Property wrappers for declarative storage
-- Modern Swift API with async/await support
+- Persistent storage that survives app uninstalls
+- Perfect for free trial tracking and authentication tokens

 ## Installation